Pride All Day, Every Day

 Randy Shilts

 Randy Shilts exposed why AIDS was allowed to spread while the medical and political authorities ignored (and even denied) the threat.
-And the Band Played On is one of the great works of contemporary journalism, and provides the foundation for the continuing debate about the greatest medical epidemic faced in our time.
+And the Band Played On is one of the great works of contemporary journalism, and provides the foundation for the con

 Read More View in Catalog